 CPAs will have a choice of the ethics course they can take to meet the two-hour ethics course CPE requirement.
 CPAs can take an ethics course that is specific to their line of work or something they prefer.

-Every ethics course must be pre-approved by the VBOA and include the 2022 VBOA Segment, a 13-minute video, added to all approved ethics courses.
+Every ethics course must be pre-approved by the VBOA and include the VBOA Segment video added to all approved ethics courses.

 This format will allow providers to create a course of their choosing.
 However, the backbone of the course must be focused on ethics but can be presented in a variety of ways and topics.